 IMPORTANT OVERVIEW AND CONTEXT:

 Commonwealth, State and Territory governments have been working on national standards and training for many years.
 This work has resulted in a number of agreements and arrangements that have led to the current white card initiative.
-The Commonwealth, States and Territories are working on further common Occupational Health and Safety arrangements for laws, regulations and Codes of Practice, to be consistent across all States and Territories.
+The Commonwealth, States and Territories are working on further common Workplace Health and Safety arrangements for laws, regulations and Codes of Practice, to be consistent across all States and Territories.

-If you are completing the white card for a licence or permit please check with your relevant state regulatory body to ensure that the White Card that will be issue to you will be accepted.
+If you are completing the white card for a licence or permit please check with your relevant state regulatory body to ensure that the White Card that will be issued to you will be accepted.

 The national approach for construction and building industry consists of a number of elements, including:

 - national approach to qualifications and the delivery of training

 - national course content – Induction Code of Practice

 - national competency assessment and qualifications – CPCCWHS1001: Prepare to work safely in the construction industry (White Card)